anapsix/docker-alpine-java/README.md

 Basic [Docker](https://www.docker.com/) image to run [Java](https://www.java.com/) applications.
-This image is based on [AlpineLinux](http://alpinelinux.org/) to keep the size dow, yet smaller images do exist.
+This image is based on [AlpineLinux](http://alpinelinux.org/) to keep the size down, yet smaller images do exist.
 Includes BASH, since many Java applications like to have convoluted BASH start-up scripts.

 ### Versions/tags